 Christopher Pendergast was diagnosed with amytrophic lateral sclerosis (ALS) more than 25 years ago.
 He was told he likely had two to three years to live.
 Today, he’s a patient advocate for the ALS community and serves as president of the ALS Ride for Life, a charity he founded in 1997 that raises research funds to find a cure for ALS.
-He has given researchers at The Jackson Laboratory (JAX) $9,000 to support research of the disease through JAX’s unique mouse models.
+He has given researchers at The Jackson Laboratory (JAX) $15,000 over the past two years to support research of the disease through JAX’s unique mouse models.

 ALS is a progressive neurodegenerative disease that affects nerve cells in the brain and the spinal cord.
 Most patients die within two to five years from the time of their diagnosis.
 In 2016 the Centers for Disease Control and Prevention estimated that between 14,000 - 15,000 Americans have the disease.
 Its cause remains unknown, and there’s currently only one FDA-approved, modestly effective treatment available.
 While a percentage of ALS is known to be genetic, the majority of the cases are of unknown cause.
 Currently, only two FDA-approved drugs are available and their effects are only modest in treating the disease.

-Cat Lutz, Ph.D.
-MBA, is the Senior Director of the Rare and Orphan Disease Center at JAX and oversees the In vivo pharmacology and efficacy testing at JAX.
+Cat Lutz, Ph.D., is the Senior Director of the Mouse Repository and the in vivo pharmacology and efficacy testing at JAX, as well as the Rare and Orphan Disease Center.
 A major emphasis of her research is to generate new models of ALS and test potential therapeutics in using these models.

 The mouse model allows researchers to understand the pathophysiology of a given disease, what organs are affected, and importantly, can serve as a resource for testing promising drug therapies.
-JAX has the unique ability to both provide mouse models to the scientific community, and to quickly put these models in the hands of those who are developing therapeutics
+JAX has the unique ability to both provide mouse models to the scientific community, and to quickly test the efficacy in these models with those who are developing therapeutics.

 “Research depends heavily upon modeling,” says Pendergast.
 “Drugs are developed and tested through the use of models.
 As a patient, I have tremendous respect and appreciation for The Jackson Laboratory’s work.”